agility/agility-sync-sdk/README.md

  * The function to handle deleting an item to your storage.
 This could be a Content Item, Page, Url Redirections, Sync State (state), or Sitemap.
  * @param {Object} params - The parameters object
  * @param {Object} params.options - A flexible object that can contain any properties specifically related to this interface
- * @param {String} params.options.rootPath - The path to store/access the content as JSON
  * @param {String} params.itemType - The type of item being deleted, expected values are `item`, `page`, `sitemap`, `nestedsitemap`, `state`, `urlredirections`
  * @param {String} params.languageCode - The locale code associated to the item being saved/updated
  * @param {(String|Number)} params.itemID - The ID of the item being deleted - this could be a string or number depending on the itemType